clustertech/cpfs-os/docs/design/30-roles.md

 The structure is the same for the whole group of DSs.
-Like MS, the first level directory is the first 3 hex digits of the inode number, and the second level directory is the remaining 13 hex digits.
+Like MS, the first level directory is the first 3 hex digits of the inode number, and the second level directory is the inode number in hex.
 The two level structure is mainly to play nice with filesystems like ext4 and XFS, which has a concept of block group or allocation group.
 Files within the same directory is likely to be given the same group, thus are less costly to seek around.
 In CPFS, if a new directory is created, a random first-level directory is chosen, and an inode number is allocated from it.
 This has the effect of allocating new directories in random groups, like local filesystems.
 On the other